 Code of Ethics

-Each member of the MHHC Board and each of the MHHC other personnel member
+Each member of the MHHC Board and each of the MHHC personnel understands that:

 1. It is my responsibility to be trustworthy, honest and reliable in everything